miaxhee/clojure-ourfolio1/README.md

 # ourfolio1

-A Clojure library designed to ... well, that part is up to you.
+A Clojure app designed to ...

+store KW records in a map an returns the requested data to stdout.

 ## Usage

-FIXME
+lein run help

 ## License